GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/install-kubernetes.md

       Tweak the optional [parameteres](#configuration) in `values.yaml` to fit the setup needed.

-    - Map gluus FQDN at `/etc/hosts` file  to the microk8s vm IP as shown below.
+    - Map gluus FQDN at `/etc/hosts` file  to the microk8s VM IP as shown below.

       ```bash
       ##